foldedtoad/lora_app/README.md

 modes of operation.

 ## Runtime Output
+In general the transmission and reception of packets occurs about every 5 seconds.
 Below is an example of the TX output via the Zephyr's Log facility.

 ```